CSC1992/Time-Series-Forecasting/README.md

 2- Needed work units

-Calculates how many work units (or full-time equivalent staff members) are required to handle the total monthly treatment volume based on available working hours per day (without breaks).
+This metric calculates the number of work units (or full-time equivalent staff members) required to manage the total monthly treatment volume.
+It is based on the available working hours per day, excluding breaks.

  ```DAX
 Needed Work units =